philip-ndikum/TemporalScope/README.md

 ![Development Status](https://img.shields.io/badge/status-in%20development-yellow)
 ![GitHub Issues](https://img.shields.io/github/issues/philip-ndikum/TemporalScope)

-**TemporalScope** is an innovative Python package designed to analyze and understand the temporal dynamics of feature importance across various machine learning models.
-Unlike traditional methods that treat feature importance as static, TemporalScope allows you to explore how feature importance evolves over time or across different data segments.
+**TemporalScope** is an innovative, open-source software (OSS) Python package licensed under the Apache 2.0 License.
+It is designed to analyze and understand the temporal dynamics of feature importance across various machine learning models.
+Traditional methods often treat feature importance as static, but **TemporalScope** enables you to explore how feature importance evolves over time or across different data segments.

+1. **Addressing Non-Stationarity**: Research has shown that using SHAP or causal methods on a single dataset can be insufficient due to non-stationarity—changes in data distribution over time. **TemporalScope** directly addresses this challenge, offering a more nuanced and accurate analysis of feature importance.

+2. **Built on Cutting-Edge Research**: **TemporalScope** is grounded in the latest scientific literature, designed to solve a critical problem faced by analysts, scientists, and quantitative professionals worldwide.
+It allows for a deeper understanding of how features influence model predictions over time, helping to uncover hidden patterns and insights.

+3. **Standards and Scalability**: Developed according to Linux Foundation standards, **TemporalScope** offers robust documentation and a lean, scalable approach.
+It includes easy-to-use benchmarks for comparing different techniques, making it a valuable tool for both research and production environments.

 ## **Installation**